MMaitland1/City-Hive_MySMS-Messenger/MySMSMessenger/README.md

 - **Route `/message`** (sending SMS) is only accessible to users who are logged in.
 - **Route `/messageHistory`** (viewing sent messages) is also protected and requires the user to be authenticated.

-Thank you for sharing the **User model** code!
-Here's a detailed breakdown of how this **User model** fits into the structure of the app:

----
-Great!
-Let's move on to the next two topics:

----

 ## **Database Structure**